richeyrose/make-tile/docs/index.md

 ![Tile Options Panel](images/TileOptions.png)

 If you are using the OpenLOCK bluprints then the defaults wil create tiles compatible with the OpenLOCK system.
 You can change all of these, but be warned your tiles may not be 100% compatible if you alter the height of floor tiles or the width of wall tiles.

+You can find a full list of tile types and a guide to using them in the [Tile Types](tile_types/) section

 ## Tile Options
 You can chose which blueprint to use for the base and main part of your tile (or gable and rooftop for the roof tiles) here.
 You can also set what material you would like applied to each part of the tile on creation.